The Disorders Your Child Does Not Have: The Danger of Mislabeling Behaviour

 Children push boundaries and younger ones especially, throw tantrums.
 It’s a normal part of growing up.
 When should we, as parents, be worried about our child’s “disruptive” behaviour?
 And when should we just accept it as a regular component of their development?

 Dr Ungar says, “In my experience, conduct disorder is a label we professionals lay on children who are annoying us adults.
 It adds absolutely nothing to treatment.
 It tells us nothing about why the child is ‘misbehaving.'”

-He elaborates that by doing this, blame is firmly laid on the child, implying that they are the problem, rather than the lack of structure or discipline in their environment that should be provided by adults.
+He elaborates that by doing this, the blame is firmly laid on the child, implying that they are the problem, rather than the lack of structure or discipline in their environment that should be provided by adults.

 A very small percentage of children have this organic neurological condition.
 The main symptom is the inability to focus, which creates issues at school.
 Dr Ungar accepts this is a real problem.

 But then he asks the following questions: “Why do as many as 5% of children carry this diagnosis, and why more boys than girls?
 And why do some cultures use the diagnosis more than others?”

 He explains that what he often sees in his clinical practice “is a desire by educators and parents to ensure that children sit down and conform to classrooms that haven’t changed in a hundred years despite all that we know about children’s developmental needs (sitting in little desks for hours is not what we were designed to be doing).”

 Dr Ungar’s challenge is to place a hyperactive child in a different kind of classroom to the traditional one.
 And if he still displays the same behaviour, then he’ll be convinced it is a real disorder.

 In his words: “Let’s be sure that what we’re seeing isn’t a disordered environment rather than a disordered child.”

 The former refers to the inability to have consistent attachments with others.
 Meanwhile the latter is a disorder where selfishness can blow up in violent behaviour.